 exiftool -r -T -filename -focallength -ext CR2 2008 > 2008.txt

-That scans all files ending in “CR2″ in the 2008 directory (AND all subfolders) and exports them to a file containing the image name and the focal length.
+That scans all files ending in “CR2” in the 2008 directory (AND all subfolders) and exports them to a file containing the image name and the focal length.
 The file is named 2008.txt.
 I opened the txt file in Excel and created a pivot table to find the sum of each focal length (or you could use another method).

 Feel free to comment if you want to try it, but need help.

-I have also the same 17-85 lens.
+Strange, my results are exactly as yours 🙂 I have also the same 17-85 lens.
 99% of photos are shot either at 17 or 85 mm.
 I explain this to myself in that way: I keep the lens at its most-retracted state which is 17 mm.
 When I shoot I’m too lazy to adjust the zoom, so I shoot most at 17 mm.
 But when I want to zoom something, I zoom it to the end.

 Check it out here: